QSCD/State-transitions-in-time-lapse/README.md

 BMC Systems Biology 2015
 ```

+A draft of the manuscript is available [here](http://www.helmholtz-muenchen.de/fileadmin/ICB/qscd/Mst/Strasser2015Draft.pdf)

-Currently empty, will be uploaded upon acceptance of the paper
+The repository is currently empty, the code will be uploaded upon acceptance of the paper